Unipotent linear suspensions of free groups: Piecewise trivial suspensions

-\textbf{Claim:}\textit{$\hat T$ is an $(\calA,\calH)$-JSJ tree}.
-Indeed let $S$ be some $(\calA,\calH)$- tree with a single edge orbit and suppose the edge stabilizer is elliptic in every other $(\calA,\calH)$-tree.
-Suppose that $\hat T$ did not dominate $S$.
-Then some vertex group $H_u$ of $\hat T$ must act hyperbolically on $S$.
-This vertex group must be thin and by the observation above, all images of edge groups in $H_u$ must be elliptic, it follows $H_u$ must be a flexible-type vertex group of $T_w$ for some $w \in \ddot T_H$ where $H_w$ is a thin component.
-By \cite[Theorem 9.14]{guirardel_jsj_2017} $H_u$ must be a QH subgroup in $\hat\calT$ and the stabilizer of the edge in $S$ is commensurable to the $\pi_1$-image of some simple closed curve $\gamma$ in the underlying surface $\Sigma_u$ with boundary.
-In particular, by taking another simple closed curve $\delta$ that essentially intersects $\gamma$, it is possible to produce a $(\calA,\calH)$-splitting of $H$ in which this edge stabilizer is hyperbolic, whihc is a contradiction.
+\textbf{Claim:} \textit{$\hat T_H$ is an $(\calA,\calH)$-JSJ tree}.
+We've already shown that $\hat T_H$ is a universally elliptic $(\calA,\calH)$-tree.
+Now we must show it dominates every other universally elliptic $(\calA,\calH)$-tree.
+Suppose towards a contradiction that this was not the case, then there would exist some universally elliptic $(\calA,\calH)$-tree $S$ with a single edge orbit that is not dominated by $\hat T_H$.
+This implies that some vertex group $H_u$ of $\hat T$ must acts hyperbolically on $S$.
+This vertex group cannot by thick-type so by universal ellipticity of $\hat T_H$, $H_u$ must be flexible-type vertex group of some subtree $T_w\subset \hat T_H$ where $w$ is a thin-type vertex of $\hat T$.
+By \cite[Theorem 9.14]{guirardel_jsj_2017} $H_u$ must be a QH subgroup in $\hat\calT$, the incident edge groups of $H_u$ must be elliptic.
+Thus, up to conjugacy, any edge group in $S$ is commensurable to the $\pi_1$-image of some simple closed curve $\gamma$ in the underlying surface $\Sigma_u$ with boundary.
+In particular, by taking another simple closed curve $\delta$ that essentially intersects $\gamma$, it is possible to produce a $(\calA,\calH)$-splitting of $H$ in which this edge stabilizer of $S$ is hyperbolic, which is a contradiction.
+The claim now follows.

+It now follows from \cite[Corollary 9.1]{guirardel_jsj_2017} that $\cal T$ and $\hat T_H$ have the same vertex stabilizers and by \cite[Theorem 9.14]{guirardel_jsj_2017} that the vertex stabilizers are as in the statement of the proposition since the stabilizers of thin-type vertices of $\dot T_H$ are torsion-free hyperbolic. $\cal T$ can now be obtained from $\hat T_H$ as a tree of cylinders.
+There is a natural mapping from $\verts{T_H}$ to $\verts\calT$, that is injective on the set of vertices with non-abelian stabilizer, but that may identify cyclic edge groups that lie in the same cylinder.
+We note that this may ``merge'' subtrees coming from distinct thin components of $T_H$.